jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - not executed directly
 - contained in a definition
 - has a name
-- a prototype / might be called
+- might be called / like a definition

 ## Clauses